 The key difference between the two is that balance transfer credit cards typically offer an interest-free period upfront, while personal loans usually have a fixed interest rate.
 And the regular APRs of balance transfer cards tend to be much higher than the interest rates of personal loans.

-Additionally, balance transfers are good for paying off small balances on one or two high-interest credit cards, while personal loans are typically used to consolidate multiple debts into a single fixed monthly payment.
+Additionally, balance transfers are good for paying off balances on one or two high-interest credit cards, while personal loans are typically used to consolidate multiple debts into a single fixed monthly payment.

 Balance transfer cards usually have a 0 percent APR promotional period of 12 to 21 months, though the average regular APR for a credit card is over 19 percent.
 Personal loans typically have an interest rate of around 3 percent to 36 percent, with an average of 11.08 percent, according to Bankrate.